Pelvic Floor Health

 - Diastasis recti (separation of the abdominal muscles)

-Physical Therapists can also help assist women who may not be experiencing pain in pregnancy or post-partum.
-These services may include:
+Physical Therapy can also help assist women experiencing other symptoms during or after pregnancy.
+These treatments may include:

 - Prenatal and post-partum exercise